alexogeny/spectacles/content/2022-05-09-static-site-deployment-with-cloudflare-pages.md

 Cloudflare pages supports a lot of site builders, even including vue, react, and nuxtjs.
 For the purposes of this build I chose Zola, since it seemed close to things like Hugo and Jekyll, but with modern tooling and is backed by rust.

-You can check out the full list of supported frameworks [here](https://developers.cloudflare.com/pages/framework-guides/).
+You can check out the full list of supported frameworks {{ external(title="here", source="https://developers.cloudflare.com/pages/framework-guides/") }}.

-If you'd like to read more about Zola, go ahead and check out [getzola.org](https://www.getzola.org/).
+If you'd like to read more about Zola, go ahead and check out {{ external(title="getzola.org", source="https://www.getzola.org/") }}.

 ## Step 2 - Configuration